soithangsing/soithangsing/README.md

-## Soi Thangsing's GitHub Profile
+## Welcome to my GitHub Profile 👋

-👋 My name is Soi, and I am a Front End Web Developer, learning Full Stack Development.
+😎 My name is Soi and you are on my GitHub Profile.

+🤠 I am a front-end developer learning full stack MERN development.
+I took my first dive in HTML, CSS & JavaScript during my second year in college and I have been coding ever since!

 <div align="center">
   <a align="center" href="https://github.com/soithangsing">